Contractible subshifts: Comparison with other dynamical properties

-We now show that under the above assumptions, $X$ is indeed FEP.
-For the forbidden patterns of the FEP we will use the window $WR$ and as forbidden patterns $\mathcal{F}'$ we pick patterns $p \in A^{WR}$ which are not globally valid in $X$.
-As the FEP gap we will use $N = WR \cup R^2W^2R$.
+We now show that under the above assumptions, $X$ indeed has the FEP.
+For the shape of the forbidden patterns of the FEP we will use the window $WR$ and as forbidden patterns $\mathcal{F}'$ we pick patterns $p \in A^{WR}$ which are not globally valid in $X$.
+As the FEP gap we will use $N = RW \cup R^2W^2R$.